-Serving the mountain environment for nearly 140 Years
+Serving the mountain environment for more than 140 Years

 Pursuing the original goals of the Club Alpin Français (founded in 1874), the Fédération Française des Clubs Alpins et de Montagne (FFCAM) has assumed the mission of making the independent, responsible practice of mountain activities accessible to a broader public.
 In this spirit the FFCAM promotes mountaineer training and safety, environmental planning and protection, and the encouragement and dissemination of a ‘mountain culture’.
 Faithful to its history and to the duties that go with its special role in the Alpine scene, the Federation seeks to unite individuals and associations who enjoy mountain activities, to intervene on their behalf with French and international authorities, and to pursue its efforts to make the mountains a welcoming realm of freedom and adventure with a real future, thanks to the preservation of the features that lend it special value.